kletobias/p2022/_projects/deep-dive-tabular-data-pt-6.md

         - `lr` (learning rate) - values tested depend on `lr_find` output.
         - `epochs` Number of epochs to train.
 - `XGBRegressor`
-    - `RandomizedSearchCV` with 1400 iterations and 8 fold cross-validation for each from *sklearn* using a parameter distribution dictionary.
+    - `RandomizedSearchCV` with 1400 iterations and 8-fold cross-validation for each from *sklearn* using a parameter distribution dictionary.
     - For details, see section 'XGBRegressor Optimization'.

 ## Creating Estimators Optimized For Kaggle